Early Warning (State Edition)

 • Standardized Tests

-Watch these videos for more information on Early Warning.
+The following videos are available for more information on Early Warning.

 Early Warning learns statistical relationships between educational records and enrollment outcomes.
 Machine learning uses computers to find evidence-based predictors of student outcomes using a large amount of anonymous data.
 To estimate a student’s likelihood of a particular enrollment outcome – such as dropping out of school – the computer system compares their record to past records of other similar students.